 Fixed-Wing Unmanned Aerial Vehicle

 An unmanned aerial vehicle (UAV) is an aircraft without a human pilot onboard and a type of unmanned vehicle.
-In the past, the development of UAV systems and platforms were primarily motivated by military goals and applications.
+In the past, the development of UAV systems and platforms was primarily motivated by military goals and applications.
 The core missions of the UAV use are reconnaissance “the activity to obtain by visual or other detection methods information about what is present or happening at some point or in some area” and surveillance “the systematic observation of aerospace, surface or subsurface areas, places persons or thing by visual, aural, electronic, photographic or other means”.
-The importance of a research is to convert the drone data taken from the drone sensors into actionable business insights.
-Respond to these problems, the long-term goal of the research is to develop the (UAV) to be a full function of the applications such as Surveying and Mapping on the construction sites, monitoring the forest (forestry).
-The objectives of this project are to provide the design method of a Fixed Wing UAV horizontal landing and to design a flight controller of the fixed-wing UAV in both manual and autopilot modes.
+The importance of research is to convert the drone data taken from the drone sensors into actionable business insights.
+In response to these problems, the long-term goal of the research is to develop the (UAV) to be a full function of applications such as Surveying and Mapping on construction sites, and monitoring the forest (forestry).
+The objectives of this project are to provide the design method of a Fixed-wing UAV horizontal landing and to design a flight controller of the fixed-wing UAV in both manual and autopilot modes.

 • Advance Structural Design of Small Aircraft.

 3D Print Part

 Filament (PLA): using as the frame rib of the wing, fuselage and the control surface.

 Foam (Polystyrene): using as the wing and body frame of the aircraft.